webplatform/docs/tutorials/box_model/index.md

 The "edges" or the perimeters of each of the previous areas can have different properties defined on them.

-Thus the content edge can have a certain width or height, the padding edge that surrounds the content can have a certain width or height etc.
+Thus the content edge can have a certain width or height, the padding edge that surrounds the content can have a certain width or height etc. Any or all of these sizes can be zero.

 Each property that surrounds the content can be broken down into a top, right, bottom, or a left part for example margin-left, padding-bottom, border-left etc.